Simple Adaptive Estimation of Quadratic Functionals in Nonparametric IV Models: Introduction

+Minimax rate-optimal estimation of a quadratic functional in density and direct regression (in Gaussian white noise) settings has a long history in statistics.
+See, for example, \cite{bickel1988estimating}, \cite{donoho1990minimax}, \cite{Fan91}, \cite{efromovich1996}, \cite{laurent2000}, \cite{CL06}, \cite{gine2008}, \cite*{collier2017} and the references therein.
+To the best of our knowledge, there are not many published papers on minimax estimation of a quadratic functional in difficult inverse problems.
+See \cite{butucea2007}, \cite{butucea2011}, \cite{che201} and \cite{kroll2019rate} for deconvolutions and inverse regressions in Gaussian sequence models.
+Moreover, \cite{che201} seems the only published work on adaptive estimation of a quadratic functional in a special deconvolution (with a known operator).
+Our paper is the first to propose a simple estimator that is adaptive minimax rate-optimal for a quadratic functional in a NPIV model, and also contributes to inverse problems with unknown operators.

 The rest of the paper is organized as follows.
-Section \ref{sec:minimax} presents the leave-one-out sieve NPIV estimator of the quadratic functional $f(h_0)$.
-It also derives the minimax optimal convergence rates for our estimator of $f(h_0)$.
-Section \ref{sec:adapt} first presents a simple data-driven procedure of choosing tuning parameters based on Lepski's method.
-It then establishes the convergence rates of our adaptive estimator of the quadratic functional.
-Section \ref{sec:end} briefly concludes.
+Section \ref{sec:minimax} presents the leave-one-out sieve NPIV estimator of the quadratic functional $f(h_0)$, and derives its optimal convergence rates.
+Section \ref{sec:adapt} first presents a simple data-driven procedure of choosing the sieve dimension using a modified Lepski method.
+It then establishes the optimal convergence rates of our adaptive estimator of the quadratic functional.
+Section \ref{sec:end} provides a brief conclusion and discusses several extensions.
 All proofs can be found in the Appendices \ref{appendix:minimax}--\ref{appendix:lemmas}.